joeyfoo/joeyfoo.github.io/_posts/2017-08-28-about-mysp.md

 SP Mobile has a module-based navigation system, where the main landing page of the app contains a grid of icons, with each icon opening individual modules (such as Timetable, SP Cam, or Campus Map).
 [Here's a link to Android Play, with screenshots.](https://play.google.com/store/apps/details?id=org.sp.SPMobile)

 Since the primary purpose of the My SP app is to provide timetable access, I opted to display the next two lessons above-the-fold, right on the main page.
-This eliminates the time spent drilling down to the timetable module, which was a common complaint with the official SP Mobile app.
+This eliminates time spent drilling down into the timetable module on the official SP Mobile app.

+Here's how the design of the app changed as it was developed:

 ![Design progression of the app](/assets/images/mysp-design.gif)

 ## A job half-done

 Although I quickly published the app and followed up with a few bug fix releases, there were still some features that never made it.
-The app shipped without live tile support; I didn't manage to implement offline mode which displayed cached data; and finally the app was bodged together with rather sloppy coding.
+Live tile support wasn't added; I didn't manage to implement offline mode which displayed cached data; and finally the app was bodged together with some rather sloppy code.

-That said, I did manage to ship a working app albeit without those features.
+That said, I did manage to ship a working app.
 If I had worried about rewriting the code and structuring it better (as I almost did), it would have been likely that I would have abandoned this project before it was complete.

 ## What's next?

 There won't be any further updates to the app.
 No longer being a student meant that maintaining the app was hard without being able to test it out myself.

-The app will continue to remain available on the store for as long as Microsoft is willing to list it (It's a Windows Phone 7 Silverlight app, if I recall correctly), and while SP continues to serve timetable data on that old endpoint.
+The app will continue to remain available on the store as long as:

+* Microsoft is willing to list it there (It's a Windows Phone 7 Silverlight app after all)
+* SP continues to serve timetable data on that old endpoint.

 I'll remove the app the moment it stops working.